-Questions to Ponder About the Lesson After Collecting T, M, and S Codes
+Questions to Ponder About the Lesson After Collecting T, S, and M Codes

 - Examine the quantity of T, S, and M codes.
-Then consider any of the questions above in the sections looking at only T, S, or M codes. - Compare the percentage of T codes vs. S codes and conclude if this lesson was more teacher-centered or student-centered, or balanced regarding such.
-Then consider how this result met the teacher's intentions or goals for the lesson.
-What was consistent or inconsistent with their intentions and your chosen strategy for this lesson?
+Then consider any of the questions posed above in the sections looking at only T, only S, or only M codes. - Look at and compare the percentage of T codes vs. S codes and conclude if this lesson was more teacher-centered or student-centered, or balanced regarding such.
+Then consider how this result met with the teacher's intentions or goals for the lesson.
+What was consistent or inconsistent with their intentions and the strategy you chose for this lesson?